dentarg/auth0-blog/_posts/2017-02-15-web-components-how-to-craft-your-own-custom-components.markdown

 ---
 layout: post
-title: "Web Components: How to craft your own custom components"
+title: "Web Components: How To Craft Your Own Custom Components"
 description: "Learn how to make web components and leverage them in your applications today."
 date: 2017-02-15 8:30
 category: Technical Guide, Frontend, Web Components